 Pure Extract Flavorings – vanilla, almond, lemon, etc.

-Thai Chile Paste Thai Fish Sauce – (great for authentic flavor in Thai style soups, salads and curries) Look for one with no flavorings or sugars added, the only ingredients should be anchovies and salt.
+Thai Chile Paste / Thai Fish Sauce – (great for authentic flavor in Thai style soups, salads and curries) Look for fish sauce with no flavorings or sugars added, the only ingredients should be anchovies and salt.

 Fish packed in water - sardines, herring fillets, mackerel fillets, skipjack tuna and wild salmon are good choices.

 Anchovies packed in olive oil are great to have around too.